Pwd9000-ML/blog-devto/posts/2021-Github-Actions-Shells/Github-Actions-Shells.md

 ## Set default shell

-You can use `defaults.run` to provide default `shell` option for all run steps in a workflow.
+You can use `defaults.run` to provide the default `shell` option for all run steps in a workflow.
 You can also set default settings for run that are only available to a job.
 When more than one default setting is defined with the same name, GitHub uses the most specific default setting.
 For example, a default setting defined in a job will override a default setting that has the same name defined in a workflow.

-**Example:** Set the default shell and working directory
+**Example:** Set the default shell to be `pwsh`

 ```yaml
 name: my workflow